canonical/k8s-snap/docs/src/snap/explanation/epa.md

    performance and reducing latency.

 This document provides relevant links to detailed instructions for setting up and installing these technologies.
-It is designed for developers and architects who wish to integrate these new technologies into their
-{{product}}-based networking solutions.
+It is designed for developers and architects who wish to integrate these new technologies into their {{product}}-based networking solutions.
+The separate [how to guide][howto-epa] for EPA includes the necessary steps to implement these features on {{product}}.

 ## HugePages